113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dl>
   <dt>--catalog CATALOG (optional)</dt>
   <dd>Specify the catalog name or ID.
-If not specified, the filter will be created on the account level.</dd>
+If not specified, the filter is created at the account level.</dd>
+  <dt>--account-group ACCOUNT GROUP</dt>
+  <dd>The account group name or ID.
+This option applies only to enterprise accounts.</dd>
-  <dt>hide-ibm-catalog (optional)</dt>
+  <dt>--hide-ibm-catalog (optional)</dt>
   <dd>By default, the catalog is visible to all users in this account.
-By providing this flag, You can make products available only to the users you choose by turning off visibility to the IBM Cloud catalog and adding the products to your private catalogs.
+By providing this flag, you can make products available only to the users you choose by turning off visibility to the {{site.data.keyword.cloud_notm}} catalog and adding the products to your private catalogs.
   <dt>--include-all BOOLEAN (optional)</dt>
   <dd>Default is true if flag not provided.
-Valid values are "true" and "false". if true, the filter defaults to include the whole public catalog, and subsequent filters are exclusions.
-If false, the filter excludes the whole public catalog, and subsequent flags are inclusions.
-[Learn more](/docs/account?topic=account-filter-account).</dd>
+Valid values are `true` and `false`.
+If set to true, the filter defaults to include the entire public catalog, and subsequent filters are excluded.
+If set to false, the filter excludes the entire public catalog, and subsequent flags are included.
+For more details, see [Managing catalog settings](/docs/account?topic=account-filter-account).</dd>
   <dt>--offering-format FORMAT (optional)</dt>
   <dt>--category CATEGORY (optional)</dt>
-  <dd>Provide comma separated list of category names or tags you would like to include or exclude.
-Run "ibmcloud catalog offering category-options" to see all options</dd>
+  <dd>Provide a comma-separated list of category names or tags you want to include or exclude.
+Run the `ibmcloud catalog offering category-options` command to view all options.</dd>
   <dt>--compliance TYPE (optional)</dt>
-  <dd>Provide comma separated list of compliance categories you would like to include or exclude.
-Run 'ibmcloud catalog filter options' to see all options</dd>
+  <dd>Provide a comma-separated list of compliance categories you want to include or exclude.
+Run the `ibmcloud catalog filter options` command to view all options.</dd>
   <dt>--deployment-target TARGET (optional)</dt>
-  <dd>Provide comma separated list of deployment targets you would like to include or exclude.
-Run 'ibmcloud catalog filter options' to see all options</dd>
+  <dd>Provide a comma-separated list of deployment targets you want to include or exclude.
+Run the `ibmcloud catalog filter options` command to view all options.</dd>
   <dt>--exclude-list LIST (optional)</dt>
-  <dd>Provide comma separated list of offerings IDs or names that must be excluded in filtered public catalog.</dd>
+  <dd>Provide a comma-separated list of product IDs or names that must be excluded in the filtered public catalog.</dd>
   <dt>--include-list LIST (optional)</dt>
-  <dd>Provide comma separated list of offerings IDs or names that must be included in filtered public catalog.</dd>
+  <dd>Provide a comma-separated list of product IDs or names that must be included in the filtered public catalog.</dd>
-  <dd>Provide comma separated list of offering formats you would like to include or exclude.
-Run 'ibmcloud catalog filter options' to see all options</dd>
+  <dd>Provide a comma-separated list of product formats you want to include or exclude.
+Run the `ibmcloud catalog filter options` command to view all options.</dd>
   <dt>--pricing-plan PLAN (options)</dt>
-  <dd>Provide comma separated list of pricing plans you would like to include or exclude.
-Run 'ibmcloud catalog filter options' to see all options</dd>
+  <dd>Provide a comma-separated list of pricing plans you want to include or exclude.
+Run the `ibmcloud catalog filter options` command to view all options.</dd>
   <dt>--provider PROVIDER (optional)</dt>
-  <dd>Provide comma separated list of providers you would like to include or exclude.
-Run 'ibmcloud catalog filter options' to see all options</dd>
+  <dd>Provide a comma-separated list of providers you want to include or exclude.
+Run the `ibmcloud catalog filter options` command to view all options.</dd>
   <dt>--release RELEASE (optional)</dt>
-  <dd>Provide comma separated list of release categories you would like to include or exclude.
-Run 'ibmcloud catalog filter options' to see all options</dd>
+  <dd>Provide a comma-separated list of categories you want to include or exclude.
+Run the `ibmcloud catalog filter options` command to view all options.</dd>
   <dt>--type TYPE (optional)</dt>
-  <dd>Provide comma separated list of types you would like to include or exclude.
-Run 'ibmcloud catalog filter options' to see all options</dd>
+  <dd>Provide a comma-separated list of software types you want to include or exclude.
+Run the `ibmcloud catalog filter options` command to view all options.</dd>
   </dl>

 ## ibmcloud catalog filter delete
 {: #delete-filter}

-Run the following command to delete the filter.
+Run the following command to delete an applied filter.
 This defaults to the account level unless a catalog is specified.
-It will reset filter to include the whole public catalog.
+As a result, the filter is reset to include all products in the public catalog.

 ```
 ibmcloud catalog filter delete --catalog CATALOG